DCS-training/Data-Science-in-the-Wild/README.md

 ## What is inside this Repo

-- 3 .csv files that contain the datasets connected with this course
+- 2 .csv files that contain the datasets connected with this course
+- 1 .xlsx file that contains the metadata of the Mortgage Dataset
 - 2 .ipynb files: Jupyter Notebooks containing the code